Checkpoint 2

 Checkpoint Submission

-Demonstrate your SLAM system by mapping the maze used for Checkpoint 1.
-You may either manually drive the path with teleop, click to drive in botgui, or try using your python script from checkpoint 1.
+Demonstrate your SLAM system by mapping the maze used in Checkpoint 1.
+You may either manually drive the robot using teleop or use the motion controller from Checkpoint 1.

-3. Write a short description of your SLAM system (1/2 page) and any features we should be aware of.
+3. Submit a short description of your SLAM system, including how it works and any key observations.